ottypes/json1/spec.md

     [{i:'', es:["bbb"]}]

-Will result in the document containing either "aaabbb" or "bbbaaa" depending on transform symmetry.
+Will result in the document containing either "aaabbb" (or "bbbaaa" depending on transform symmetry).

 ## Inverting operations

-The JSON1 OT type is designed to be optionally invertible.
-There are no constraints on the content of `r:` components, so the contents of the removed elements can be placed there.
+The JSON1 OT type allows optional invertible.
+An operation is invertible if all `r:` components contain the complete contents of any removed data.

-To implement this, we need a (unwritten) function which takes an operation and a document snapshot and augments all `r:X` components with the content to be removed.

-Then an invert function can be written which:
+In this case, an operation can be inverted by:

-- Swaps `i` and `r` components
+- Swapping `i` and `r` components
-- Swaps `p` and `d` components
+- Swapping `p` and `d` components
-- Move all edits to the item's source location
+- Moving all edits to the item's source location
-- Invert all embedded edits using the embedded type
+- Recursively inverting all embedded edits

-In the current implementation the extra information in `r:X` components will be lost if the operation is transformed.

-> **Add information about conflicts**

-> **Add information about the lost and found list**
+The contents of `r:` components is ignored in all other situations outside invert.

+Most users should use the builtin `type.invertWithDoc(op, doc) => op'` to invert an operation, using the content of the passed document to provide information on deleted content.
+The passed document should be a snapshot of the document *before* the operation was applied.
+(Otherwise removed content will have already been lost!)

+Internally invertWithDoc is implemented using two methods:

+- `type.makeInvertible(op, doc) => op'`: This method fills in any information missing in `r:` components based on the contents of the passed document.
+- `type.invert(op) => op'`: This method inverts an operation, as described above.

+But note that information needed to invert an operation is lost when calling *compose* or *transform*.

+### Invertible operations and setNull behaviour

+Consider this operation from earlier which uses the setNull behaviour to initialize a field, before inserting content into it:

+    [{i:'', es:["hi"]}]

+Perhaps counterintuitively, the inverse of this operation will be:

+    [{r:'hi'}]

+Note that this operation will remove both the content, and the entire field that was inserted into.
+If this is used to undo user edits, this may also remove the edits made by other users.

+To work around this issue, it is recommended that the operation be semantically split into the field initialization (`[{i:''}]`) and the user's edit (`[{es: ['hi]}]`).
+These two parts can be composed, but undoing the user's action should only invert the user's part of that operation.

+## Conflicts

+There are many ways concurrent changes can incidentally lose user data:

+- One user moves data into a location that another user is deleting
+- Two concurrent edits move or insert into the same location in a document
+- Concurrent edits move items inside one another.
+(Move A inside B / Move B inside A)

+By default, these issues will be resolved automatically by deleting the offending content.
+This may not be what users want.
+The JSON1 library allows users to make their own decisions about specificity:

+- When simply calling `transform`, any of these issues will throw an exception.
+(Or `tryTransform`, which returns any conflicts instead of throwing them).
+- You can use `transformNoConflict`.
+This will resolve all of these issues automatically, which may lose user data.
+- For more control, `typeAllowingConflictsPred` allows you to specify a predicate function which will be passed any conflicts which occur.
+The predicate returns true if the library should attempt to automatically resolve the specified conflict.